tytydraco/yessleep/out/My_family_was_invited_to_the_new_kid_at_schools_house.md

 I found Mr Collier in the cupboard, feet sticking out of the doorway.
 I cleared my throat and he jolted up, knocking his head against a shelf.
 He was back?
 I didn’t hear them come in.
 My father was in hospital getting fixed up, he will get a lift back later from a doctor friend of his, Mr Collier told me.
 Nothing to worry about.
 He brushed some rice off his hands as he stood up.
 He said my mother was having a lay down, just a rest before dinner.
 He asked where Lucas was.
 I didn’t answer and stumbled to the bathroom.
 I heard him ask louder from the hallway but I was gone.

 Slamming the door shut, I closed the toilet seat lid, stood on the tips of my toes and pushed in the light fixture.
 Sliding the ends of my fingers into the hole, I pulled at the corner of a box and slid it out.
 Falling into the hands, I pulled my phone out of the box of rice.
-I held in the power button.
+I held down the power button.
 The screen lit up.
 I let out a heavy breath of relief.

 I pushed through the bathroom window and crawled out.
 In the backyard, I found my mothers number and pressed the call button.
 It rang.
 Not disconnected.
 No answer either.
 After it rang out, I scrolled and found my fathers.
 It rang as well.
 I could hear the ringing.
 I could hear the “buzz” of the vibration.
 Could I hear it?
 I could “feel” it.
 I lifted each of my feet up off the grass.
 I could feel it through the dirt.
 I slowly got down onto all fours.
 My phone is still ringing in my hand.
 I pressed my head slowly down onto the grass.
 The vibration now shook my ear.
 I could hear it vibrating up through the dirt.